 Our seven outside directors are compensated with options to purchase our common stock.
-The only cash compensation they receive is reimbursement for out-ofpocket expenses incurred in connection with attending board and committee meetings.
-In November 1996, Dr. Deleage and Dr. Williams were each awarded nonstatutory options for 5,454 shares of our common stock.
+The only cash compensation they receive is reimbursement for out-of-pocket expenses incurred in connection with attending board and committee meetings.
+In November 1996, Dr. Deleage and Dr. Williams were each awarded non-statutory options for 5,454 shares of our common stock.
 In November 1999, Dr. Langecker was awarded a non-statutory option for 5,454 shares of our common stock.
 These shares vest over a four-year period at a rate of 25% of the total number of shares one year after the date of grant, with the remaining shares vesting monthly in equal installments over the next 36 months.
 In November 2003, Dr. Williams was awarded non-statutory options for 2,727 fully vested shares of our common stock in connection with his service on our Scientific Advisory Board.
-Directors who are our employees are eligible to participate in our 1996 Stock Option Plan and, effective at the closing of this offering, will also be eligible to participate in our 1996 Stock Option Plan.
-Effective at the closing of this offering, directors who are not our employees have been eligible to participate in our 1996 Stock Option Plan as well but will no longer be eligible to participate in our 1996 Stock Option Plan.
+Directors who are our employees are eligible to participate in our 1996 Stock Option Plan and, effective at the closing of this offering, will also be eligible to participate in our 2003 Stock Plan and 2003 Employee Stock Purchase Plan.
+Until the closing of this offering, directors who are not our employees have been eligible to participate in our 1996 Stock Option Plan as well but will no longer be eligible to participate in our 1996 Stock Option Plan as well but will no longer be eligible to participate in our 1996 Stock Option Plan.